BIOP/qupath-extension-biop-omero/README.md

 - The `OMERO-java dependencies` are required to make this extension working.
 Download the .zip file from the [OMERO download page](https://www.openmicroscopy.org/omero/downloads/), under "OMERO java".
 Unzip it and copy the ``libs`` folder in your extension directory.

 > WARNING
 >
 > Due to an unexpected bug in QuPath 0.5.0, the dependencies nested in sub-folder are not read anymore.
-Alternatively, and until this QuPath bug will be fixed, instead of the ``libs`` folder, you can add the ``OMERO-Fiji plugin Image J / Fiji - omero_ij-5.8.3-all.jar``.
-This fat jar replaces the ``libs`` folder.
-It can be dowloaded from here https://www.openmicroscopy.org/omero/downloads/.

-> WARNING
->
-> Due to an unexpected bug in QuPath 0.5.0, the dependencies nested in sub-folder are not read anymore.
 > This bug is now fixed in QuPath 0.5.1.